glenhutson/BlackbaudCustomizations/BBCRM-Altru/README.md

 > Note that for BBCRM Customers, you must be on Service Pack 33 and in Blackbaud Cloud Operations to take advantage of SKY APIs at this time.

 ## A note about BBCRM and Altru using the Send HTTP Request Action
 The initial SKY APIs for BBCRM and Altru were developed at the same time.
 As such, a majority are structured the same way, with only slight differences designating either BBCRM or Altu.
-For example, to get information about an indivudation, the Request URL for "Get an Individual" in BBCRM is:
+For example, to get information about an individual, the Request URL for "Get an Individual" in BBCRM is:

 ```
 https://api.sky.blackbaud.com/crm-conmg/individuals/{constituent_id}